AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-rules.md

             "StreamReferences":[
                {
                   "Id":"Rule Stream",
-                  "Description":"a stream reference to the input stream that caused the rule to generated this asset", "StreamId":"{streamId}"
+                  "Description":"a stream reference to the input stream that caused the rule to generate this asset", "StreamId":"{streamId}"
                }
             ]